-In a management buyout the CEO, usually in cooperation with a private equity fund or another financial sponsor, acquires a public company from its public investors.
-In 2013, for example, Michael Dell, who owned approximately sixteen percent of Dell, Inc. and served as its CEO and chair, partnered with Silver Lake Partners to acquire Dell's remaining shares and take the company private.276
+In a management buyout, the CEO, usually in cooperation with a private equity fund or another financial sponsor, acquires a public company from its public investors.
+In 2013, for example, Michael Dell, who owned approximately 14% of Dell, Inc. and served as its CEO and chair, partnered with Silver Lake Partners to acquire Dell's remaining shares and take the company private.283

 MBOs inevitably create conflicts of interest between shareholders and the CEO, who would like to buy the company from its shareholders at the lowest price possible.
 The conventional view identifies two primary concerns arising from these conflicts.
-First, CEOs know the company better than the shareholders and independent directors do and can use their informational advantage to buy the company at an unfairly low price.277 Second, CEOs might use their power to sway the decision to sell in their favor, undermining the bidding process by reducing the likelihood that competing bids will be made or accepted.278
+First, CEOs know the company better than the shareholders and independent directors do and can use their informational advantage to buy the company at an unfairly low price.284 Second, CEOs might use their power to sway the decision to sell in their favor, undermining the bidding process by reducing the likelihood that competing bids will be made or accepted.285

-These concerns have led commentators to call for more extensive judicial review of MBOs.
-279 More recently, the question of the legal treatment of MBOs has focused on the appraisal remedy.
-In appraisal cases, shareholders who object to the terms of an MBO ask the court to determine the fair value of their shares.
-280 The courts often rely on experts, who usually use the discounted cash flow (DCF) analysis to estimate the company's fair value.
-A question that has recently occupied courts and scholars is whether an effective sale process can eliminate the need for appraisal.
-Under one approach, a court may forgo the complicated task of determining a company's fair value if the share purchase price results from an auction or other competitive bidding process.
-282 Another approach would
+These concerns have led commentators to call for more extensive judicial review of MBOs.286 More recently, the question of the legal treatment of MBOs has focused on the appraisal remedy.
+In appraisal cases, shareholders who object to the terms of an MBO ask the court to determine the fair value of their shares.287 The courts often rely on experts, who usually use the DCF analysis to estimate the company's fair value.288 A question that has recently occupied courts and scholars is whether an effective sale process can eliminate the need for appraisal.
+Under one approach, a court may forgo the complicated task of determining a company's fair value if the share purchase price results from an auction or other competitive bidding process.289 Another approach would require courts to independently value companies regardless of the process leading to the MBO.290